LessLawn.com... shrink your lawn and grow your pleasure!

 Easy Lawns: Low-Maintenance Native Grasses for Gardeners Everywhere (ISBN: 1889538124)

 Native plant experts, environmental scientists, and landscape architects contributed to this hundred-page briefing on how to use native grasses to emulate lawns.
 Includes instructions on preparing a site, planting, and maintaining a native grass area, whether as cropped turf, as a wilder-looking grassy area, or as a meadow with interplanted flowering forbs.
 Special chapters address regional plants for Florida, California, Colorado, and more.
 At the back are lists of individual grasses and nursery sources.
-View chapters of this and other Brooklyn Botanic Garden publications.

 more info